Transform the classic baba ghanoush dip into a main dish by adding beluga lentil

 - Place eggplant in a colander, with a bowl underneath, and let it sit for 20 minutes.
 Discard any drained liquid.

 - Place eggplant in a large glass bowl.
 Mash it with a fork, and mix in tahini, lemon juice and salt until well incorporated.

-- Then add sesame seeds, pomegranate seeds, parsley and 1 1/4 cups of cooked lentils and mix well
+- Then add sesame seeds, pomegranate seeds, parsley and 1 1/4 cups of cooked lentils and gently mix all the ingredients together.

 - Serve over toasted crusty wholegrain bread

 - Cuisine: Kosher / Middle Eastern